 5. Hahnel HLX-E6N battery (others are available)

 Seriously, a spare battery could be the best camera accessory you ever buy, especially if you shoot with a mirrorless camera or a compact, both of which hav e pretty limited battery lives.
 While you can pick up spares from your camera manufacturer, it's worth considering a third-party maker such as Hahnel, who produces tough batteries designed to be impact-resistant and often for a little less money.
-The model we've listed here is the HLX-E6 for Canon – naturally you'll want to search for spare batteries for your camera of choice.
+The model we've listed here is the HLX-E6 for Canon – naturally you'll want to search for the best camera battery for the make and model you use.

 6. Hahnel Captur remote release

 Control your camera at a distance with a remote release

 Available for: Canon, Nikon, Sony, Olympus/Panasonic